Optical disc packaging: Variations

-Double disc albums can either be packaged in standard-thickness jewel cases with hinged media trays which can be lifted to reveal the second disc (trays hinged on the left are known as "Smart Tray" format; those hinged on the right are known as "Brilliant Box" format) or in a chubby jewel case, sometimes called a multi-CD jewel case, which is slightly thicker than two normal jewel cases stacked on top of each other and can hold from 2 and up to 6 CDs.
+Double disc albums can either be packaged in standard-thickness jewel cases with hinged media trays which can be lifted to reveal the second disc (trays hinged on the left are known as "Smart Tray" format; those hinged on the right are known as "Brilliant Box" format) or in a chubby jewel case, sometimes called a multi-CD jewel case, which is slightly thicker than two normal jewel cases stacked on top of each other and can hold from two to six CDs.
 Chubby jewel cases do not fit in some CD racks, however, some racks have a few extra wide slots specifically to accommodate them.

 Jewel cases for CDs released early in the format's life featured frosted top and bottom spines as opposed to the ridged ones more commonly used.
 As a result of their rarity, these types of jewel cases are fairly coveted among collectors.

-"Super Jewel Box" is a more advanced design which offers amongst other improvements a greatly strengthened hinge area.
+"Super Jewel Box" is a more advanced design that offers amongst other improvements a greatly strengthened hinge area.
 The depth of the disc tray is also greater, allowing for two discs to be placed on top of each other.
 The super jewel box cannot be used as a direct replacement for the older jewel case design as its card insert for the back is slightly different in size and shape.
-The super jewel box was developed by Philips and it was intended to be successor to the original jewel case.
+The super jewel box was developed by Philips and it was intended to be the successor to the original jewel case.
 Some CD manufacturers (for example the high-end company Linn) are supplying them.
 The super jewel box is the conventional case for Super Audio CD (SACD) releases; a taller "Plus" size, midway between CD and DVD-Video size, is the conventional case for DVD-Audio, and as of mid-2006, the case format for all albums released by the Universal Music Group in Europe.